Introduction to Arch Linux and Ubuntu Server

 Ubuntu Server Performance Tips

 3. Optimize File Systems: Choose the appropriate file system for your server's storage needs and optimize its settings for better performance.
+For example, using the XFS file system can offer improved performance for large-scale storage systems.

 General Linux Server Management Best Practices